Angela has been writing on issues in Africa for the Perspective Africa Magazine for the past year.

-PTSD (Post-Traumatic Stress Disorder) has been recognised in the Rwanda genocide victims just four years after the war officially ended.
-In April 1997 the Nyanza secondary school saw more than 30 of their students develop acute emotional reactions such as agitation, seeing vivid images of genocide and weeping for over two days after attending the reburial ceremony of the remains of their relatives who died in 1994.
+Since four years after the war officially ended, signs of post-traumatic stress disorder (PTSD) have been recorded in Rwanda genocide victims.
+In April, 1997, the Nyanza secondary school saw more than thirty of their students develop acute emotional reactions such as agitation, seeing vivid images of genocide, and weeping for over two days after attending the reburial ceremony of the remains of their relatives who died in 1994.

 Shortly after, a study was published detailing the prevalence of psychiatric disorders in Rwanda in relation to the period of genocide (Hagengimana,1997).
-This study detailed victims suffering from acute grief reaction, depression and PTSD directly associated with experiencing isolation, the helpless witnessing of atrocities, rape and loss of family.
+This study detailed victims suffering from acute grief reaction, depression, and PTSD directly associated with experiencing isolation, the helpless witnessing of atrocities, rape, and loss of family.

-Recognising Transgenerational Trauma
+Recognising the Transgenerational Trauma of Genocide

-Treatment In Rwanda
+PTSD Treatment In Rwanda

 People suffering from PTSD and those suffering from intergenerational trauma can be helped to lead a normal life.
 However, the treatment is time-consuming and expensive as experts warn against chemical medication.

-“The healing comes better through psychological and social treatment through conversation and counselling which allow the victim speak their heart out, crying or other forms of relief as one speaks about the tragic history,” Dr. Kaitenshonga reports.
+“The healing comes better through psychological and social treatment through conversation and counseling which allow the victim speak their heart out, crying or other forms of relief as one speaks about the tragic history,” Dr. Kaitenshonga reports.

 “Post-traumatic stress disorder is triggered by the anxiety and fear of events that happened before and could be only handled psychologically not like other kinds of mental disorders like depression and psychosis that can be healed through medicines,” says Dr. Jean Damascene Iyamuremye.

-Unfortunately, still to this day Rwanda remains ill-equipped to effectively treat psychological disorders.
+Unfortunately, still to this day, Rwanda remains ill-equipped to effectively treat psychological disorders.
 In 2008, over 10 years after the genocide, there were only three practicing psychologists in all of Rwanda.
-Since then the official health institutions and policies have developed gradually in an attempt to respond to the needs of the Rwandans suffering from PTSD and other psychological traumas but consistent adequate counselling and treatment for PTSD has yet to be fully achieved provoking the question whether the children suffering from transgenerational trauma can be helped in time.
+Since then the official health institutions and policies have developed gradually in an attempt to respond to the needs of the Rwandans suffering from PTSD and other psychological traumas but consistent adequate counseling and treatment for PTSD has yet to be fully achieved provoking the question whether the children suffering from transgenerational trauma can be helped in time.